kaansari/mevsfalse/content/en/posts/articles/Abrogration.md

 > _{{< qurantext chapter="33" verse=52 en="true" >}}_

-Note: I disagree with him on this abrogation, and I think these two verses read just fine according to their placement.
+### Reason: I disagree with him on this abrogation, and I think these two verses read just fine according to their placement.

 ### 4. Surah Al-Mujadila (58:12 → 58:13): Cancellation of Charity Requirement